 Sponsored by Relationship Centered Health Care

 This year’s guest presenter, Dr. Barry Egener, led the development of the Charter on Professionalism for Health Care Organizations.
-This project grew out of work on fostering professionalism among medical practitioners and the recognition that individual behavior was heavily influenced and constrained by the behavior of the organizations in which they work.
+This project grew out of work on fostering professionalism among medical practitioners and the recognition that their individual behavior was heavily influenced by the organizations in which they work.
 While originating in healthcare, the principles in the charter are universally applicable.

 Time, Location, Travel

-The workshop will take place from noon—5:00 on Friday, October 29 and 9:00—1:00 on Saturday, October 30, 2021; the restaurant dinner will take place Friday evening at 7:30 pm.
-The workshop site in Montour Falls is a half-hour drive from Ithaca and Elmira-Corning (the closest regional airports) and a 90-100 minute drive from Rochester (the closest airport served by all major airlines).
-Local accommodations (not included in the registration fee) include luxury hotels, streamside cottages, Bed & Breakfasts (each with their own unique personality) and comfortable inexpensive motels.
+The workshop will take place from noon-5:00 on Friday, October 29 and 9:00-1:00 on Saturday, October 30, 2021; the restaurant dinner will take place Friday evening at 7:30 pm.
+The workshop site in Montour Falls is a half-hour drive from Ithaca and Elmira-Corning (the closest regional airports) and a 2 hour drive from Rochester (the closest airport served by all major airlines).
+Local accommodations (not included in the registration fee) include luxury hotels, streamside cottages, bed & breakfasts and comfortable inexpensive motels.
 We will provide detailed driving and accommodation directions to registrants.

 Anthony Suchman, MD